 What Purpose Does a Flat Character Serve?

-A flat character could be useful for a writer to use in a few key scenarios.
+A writer may develop a flat character to use in a few key scenarios.

-Perhaps most commonly, flat characters are used as accents or flavours as a way to enhance the central or main characters around them.
+Perhaps most commonly, flat characters are used as accents or flavours as a way to enhance the central, more rounded characters around them.
 A flat characters traits may be a cliched mirror image of the main characters, in order to provide an easy reflection for the ready to confirm and establish who the main character is.
 This could be done with both comic effect for a light interlude or emotional and intellectual intensity to further colour in the main characters traits.

 Of course these are individual examples and it is more than likely that the best writers will interweave the above as well as other uses of a flat character to maximise their impact and meaning within their book.